DataDog/hiring-engineers/answers.md

 ***Set the Timeboard's timeframe to the past 5 minutes***
 ***Take a snapshot of this graph and use the @ notation to send it to yourself.***

-1) Once the timeboard is created, go to the *Dashboard* Tab on the navigation bar, click on *Navigation List* and select the new TimeBoard *"Andreas's TimeBoard"* .
+1) Once the timeboard is created, go to the *Dashboard* Tab on the navigation bar, click on *Navigation List* and select the new TimeBoard, e.g. *"Andreas's TimeBoard"* .
 Zoom into one of the graphs to get a 5 minute timeframe.
 Here my example:

     ![Alt Text](https://raw.github.com/AndyL77/hiring-engineers/solutions-engineer/img/AndreasTimeboard.png)